-- 3. Moving forward, connect the 2-injector connectors at the top of the TBI and plug in the throttle position sensor and idle air control motor.
+3. Moving forward, connect the 2-injector connectors at the top of the TBI and plug in the throttle position sensor and idle air control motor.
 The MAP sensor connector branches out of the harness near the grounds, and connects to your MAP sensor.
-The MAP sensor can be mounted in any convenient location on the firewall; however, it should be mounted WITH THE VACUUM LINE POINTING DOWN, and level with, or higher than, the TBI base (FIGURE 9).
-The MAP sensor has its own vacuum tap out of the rear of the TBI, and NOTHING should be tee'd into this line. - 4.
-The coolant sensor is mounted in an existing 3/8" NPT threaded hole in the water crossover (FIGURE 10), which previously mounted the air pump and canister CTO switch.
+The MAP sensor can be mounted in any convenient location on the firewall; however, it should be mounted WITH THE

+VACUUM LINE POINTING DOWN, and level with, or higher than, the TBI base (FIGURE 12).
+The MAP sensor has its own vacuum tap at right rear of the TBI, and NOTHING should be tee'd into this line.

+- 4. The coolant sensor is mounted using in an existing 3/8" NPT threaded hole on the left side of the engine which may have previously mounted a temperature controlled vacuum switch (FIGURE 13).
+Models with water heated intake manifolds have a suitable hole for the new coolant sensor.
 Use Loctite or equivalent, pipe sealer on the sensor.
 Connect the harness to the coolant sensor.
 This completes the connections on the engine. - 5.
 Toward the passenger side of the firewall, a separate branch tees off the main trunk, and contains the fuel pump relay, battery power and fuel pump power fuses.
 These can be permanently attached to the engine firewall on the right side (FIGURE 9).
 Also near this point of the harness, the fuel pump power lead breaks out, and can be routed to the fuel pump, and connected with a two-pin Weatherpack connector.
 This lead contains power and ground for the frame mounted fuel pump.
-The VSS is adapted to the transfer case speedometer cable drive output (FIGURE 11).
-To install, remove the speedometer cable and thread VSS in series with the transfer case and speedometer cable and attach VSS connector to harness.
-Run the VSS wiring down the driver's side of the vehicle and retain with tie wraps. - 6.
+The VSS is adapted to the transfer case speedometer cable drive output.
+To install, remove the speedometer cable and thread VSS in series of the transfer case and speedometer cable and attach VSS connector to harness. - 6.
 INSIDE THE VEHICLE--Mount the fuse block and diagnostic connector, along the bottom of the dash or on the heater housing.
 CAUTION: The ECM needs some air circulation for cooling; so don't put it under the carpet.
 Use a Radio shack or automotive bulb socket and 12V bulb for the SES (check engine) light, and mount it in the dash. - 7.
 Using one of the single weatherpack connectors and terminals supplied, and 16 or 14-gauge wire, connect the ECM fuse block to a 12V source that has current when your ignition key is in BOTH THE CRANK AND RUN positions.
 (Not an accessory position, which loses power during cranking).
 This completes the electrical harness installation.

-CAUTION: CHECKING FOR FULL SYSTEM VOLTAGE--It is not unusual for older Jeeps to experience a battery voltage drop passing through the firewall to fuse block area.
+CAUTION: CHECKING FOR FULL SYSTEM VOLTAGE- it is not unusual for older Jeeps to experience a battery voltage drop passing through the firewall to fuse block area.
 THE GM TBI SYSTEM MUST HAVE FULL BATTERY VOLTAGE TO OPERATE PROPERLY.
 Check your voltage to the ECM and compare it with your battery voltage at the battery.
 If it is more than 1 VOLT less than battery voltage, you will need to correct voltage loss.
 If this is not possible, run a separate battery power source to the triple fuse block through an ignition controlled relay, or toggle switch on the dash.
 Low system voltage will result in hard starts and poor idle problems.